tolitei/data_analysis-electricity-data/README.md

 ## 4. Methodology

+This project utilizes 10 years of data (2012-2022) and focuses exclusively on electricity data related to generation, imports, and demand.
+Installed capacity data was excluded due to the presence of null values.

+The work is divided into two main parts:

+1. **Electricity/Emissions Generation**:
+    - Analyze how electricity and emissions are distributed by country and continent.
+    - Identify which fuel types are most responsible for electricity and emissions generation.
+    - Examine year-over-year differences in electricity and emissions generation by fuel type.

+2. **Rankings**:
+    - Rank countries based on electricity and emissions generation for each fuel type.

 ### Datasets
 The core datasets cover the following subjects:
 - **Electricity Generation (TWh)**: By fuel type and aggregated.